Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Introduction

 We introduce \textbf{\papernameabbr (\papernamelong)}, a generative rendering framework that produces real-style populated urban videos from coarse 3D inputs. \papernameabbr takes temporally consistent coarse renderings encoding scene layout, camera trajectories, and human motion, and enriches them with realistic textures, lighting, and fine-scale dynamics learned from real-world video data.
 The framework offers flexible control, including inpainting clothing, hair, buildings, and environmental details beyond the input structure, adjusting the strength of generative rendering, and supporting coarse-to-fine inputs.
 Importantly, \papernameabbr is agnostic to specific human templates and asset formats, allowing it to generalize across a wide range of CG, game, and animation scenes.

 A central technical challenge is the absence of paired training data between coarse CG simulations and real-world videos.
-To address this challenge, we propose a mixed CG–real training strategy based on a two-phase learning framework.
-In the first phase, the model is trained on large-scale unpaired real-world videos to learn a strong photorealistic generative prior.
-In the second phase, controllability is introduced by grounding this prior using \emph{implicit spatio-temporal features} extracted from both real and synthetic inputs, enabling the model to interpret structural cues in a shared feature space across domains despite the absence of explicit pairing, and to adaptively hallucinate content based on the level of detail present in the input.
+To address this challenge, we propose a synthetic-real domain-hedging strategy based on a two-stage learning framework.
+In the first stage, the model is trained on large-scale unpaired real-world videos to learn a strong photorealistic generative prior.
+In the second stage, controllability is introduced by grounding this prior using \emph{implicit spatio-temporal features} extracted from both real and synthetic inputs, enabling the model to interpret structural cues in a shared feature space across domains despite the absence of explicit pairing, and to adaptively hallucinate content based on the level of detail present in the input.
 A small proportion of synthetic paired coarse–fine data anchors the correspondence between coarse structure and realistic appearance, while the dominance of real data prevents contamination by CG-specific artifacts.
 To support diverse generation conditions, we curate and annotate footage from five continents, covering a wide range of cities, weather conditions, lighting, and clothing styles.
 We evaluate different latent feature insertion strategies and demonstrate that \papernameabbr produces temporally consistent, controllable, and realistic urban scene renderings from minimal 3D simulation.